BjornLuG/rocks/README.md

 ## Development

-Besides the above command for play-testing, there are other rake commands for linting:
+Besides the commands above for play-testing, there are other rake commands for linting:

 ```bash
 # Run Rubocop lint